 Several witnesses confirmed that the sign was posted, and the landlord indicated that she posted it because the girl used in her hair chemicals that would make the pool "cloudy," according to the commission.

 Hein, of Cincinnati, hung up when The Associated Press called her for comment Tuesday.
 A message was left at her lawyer's office.

 The commission's statement said that its investigation concluded that the posting of such a sign "restricts the social interaction between Caucasians and African-Americans and reinforces discriminatory actions aimed at oppressing people of color."

-It still would be possible for the parties to reach a settlement overseen by the commission before any legal action is taken.
+It still would be possible for the parties to reach a settlement before resorting to legal action, she said.

-Any decision by the administrative judge could be appealed to Hamilton County Common Pleas Court in Cincinnati.
+Any decision by the administrative judge could be appealed to Hamilton County Common Pleas Court in Cincinnati, Martin said.